KlimeSE/space-engineers-ai-spaceship-generator/README.md

 ## Application
 The following is a quick overview of the application "AI Spaceship Generator".
 Further documentation is available within the application itself.

+The application creates a log file each time it is launched.
+You can have more information in the log file by adding the `--debug` flag to the executable (note that this will produce much larger log files).

 ### AI Spaceship Generator (user mode)
 <p align="center">
   <img src="media/UI_usermode_preview.png" alt="ui_usermode_preview" height="300"/>
 </p>

 The default mode for the app.
 The AI generates an initial "population" of spaceships (top left).
 When a spaceship is selected from the population it is visualised (top middle) and its properties are displayed (top right).
 You can choose to "evolve" a new set of spaceships based on either the selected spaceship or a random spaceship (the "evolution" process tries to construct new spaceships based on an existing spaceship).
 You can also re-initialise the population of spaceships.

 ### AI Spaceship Generator (developer mode)
 <p align="center">
   <img src="media/UI_devmode_preview.jpg" alt="ui_devmode_preview" height="300"/>
 </p>

 An advanced mode, with full access to every part of the system that can be changed during the evolution process.
+You can launch the application in developer mode by adding the `--dev_mode` parameter to the executable.

 ## Roadmap
 The user study period has concluded (November 2022); thanks to everyone who participated!.